rackerlabs/docs-rackspace-federation/doc/gettingstarted/add-idp-cp.rst

 To add an |idp|, log in to the Rackspace Control Panel by browsing to https://login.rackspace.com.

-1. Click your username in the upper right area of the navigation bar, and select **User Management** from the dropdown menu.
-Alternately, browse directly to the `Account Management <https://account.rackspace.com/>`_ page in the Rackspace Control Panel.
+1. In the navigation bar select **Account** then **User Management** from the dropdown menu.
+Alternately, browse directly to the `User Management <https://account.rackspace.com/users>`_ page in the Rackspace Account Management Control Panel.

 2. Choose the **Identity Federation** tab at the top of the page.